 Generally, when we speak of the strength of concrete, it is assumed that compressive strength is under consideration.
 There are, however, other strengths to consider besides compressive, depending on the loading applied to the concrete.
 Flexure or bending, tension, shear and torsion are applied under certain conditions and must be resisted by the concrete or by steel reinforcement in the concrete.
 Simple tests available for testing concrete in compression and in flexure are used regularly as control tests during construction.
 An indirect test for tension is available in the splitting tensile test, which can easily be applied to cylindrical specimens made on the job.
-Laboratory procedures can be used for studying shear and torsion applied to concrete; however, such tests are neither practical nor necessary for control, as the designer can evaluate such loadings in terms of compression, flexure or tension.
-See Figure 3-1.

-Figure 3-1: Concrete structures are subject to many kinds of loadings besides compressive.
+Concrete structures are subject to many kinds of loadings besides compressive.
 (A) Compression is a squeezing type of loading.
 (B) Tension is a pulling apart.
 (C) Shear is a cutting or sliding.
 (D) Flexure is a bending.
 (E) Torsion is a twisting.